input-output-hk/vrf-optimisation-tests/README.md

  internal_mul     0.000052
 ```

 `verif` is the implementation used currently, with no optimisations.
-We
-can see that using try and increment technique, `verif_try_inc`, to
-compute `hash_to_curve`, instead of `elligator`, gives a
-slight improvement.
-However, it is to note that this would require a
-hard fork.

 `verif_opt` runs the VRF verification with variable time operations.
 We
 can see a considerable improvement in this case.
 To make matters better
 this would be compatible with the current node implementation---we would
-simply need to change the verification function.
+simply need to change the verification function, and no hard-fork would be
+required.
+We also experiment using a different `hash_to_curve` function
+(also in the IETF draft).
+We can see that using try and increment technique,
+`verif_try_inc`, instead of `elligator`, gives a
+slight improvement.
+However, it is to note that this would require a
+hard fork.

 Finally, the operations made available in the api, `api_mul`,
 show to perform much worse than the internal ones, `internal_mul`.
 This